An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: ALE movement through variational minimization

 By doing this, the ratio $a_M/a_\xi$ regulates the vertical cell size in areas with large density gradients.
 For example, according to eq.(\ref{eq:Lratio1}), if $a_M/a_\xi=1$, areas where the density gradient is maximized will result in almost 2 times smaller cells than those where density is almost uniform, whereas the choice $a_M/a_\xi = 2 $ triples the mesh resolution in these areas.

 That being said, high $a_M/a_\xi$ ratios result in low numerical mixing, although excessively large values will deteriorate the overall quality since areas of constant density would become severely under-resolved.
-For the simulation of ISWs (which is the focus of the present paper), it was found through experimentation that $a_M/a_{x\xi}=10$ results in a balanced mesh resolution that greatly reduces SDM, as it will be demonstrated in \S\ref{sec:results}.
+For the test cases considered herein, it was found through experimentation that $a_M/a_{\xi}=10$ results in a balanced mesh resolution that greatly reduces SDM, as will be demonstrated in \S\ref{sec:results}.